lhartman2/Advanced-Python-Programming-Course/README.md

 ## Work In Progress
 I created this book on the fly.
 I did some modifications and restructuring from what ChatGPT outputed for me.
 I still have not fully "reviewed" for all grammatical error and rewrites.

+### Feedback
+If you have feedback for me, feel free to contact me:  lhartman2@mccneb.edu